This post may contain affiliate links. Click for complete disclosures.

 Instructions

-- Cream the butter and the sugar until thoroughly combined and the mixture is light and fluffy.1 C Butter, 1 C Sugar
+- Cream the butter and sugar in a stand mixer until thoroughly combined and the mixture is light and fluffy.1 cup Unsalted Butter, 1 cup Sugar

-- Add the egg and vanilla and mix just until combined.1 Large Egg, 1 teaspoon Vanilla
+- Add the egg and vanilla to the bowl and mix just until combined.1 Large Egg, 1 teaspoon Vanilla

-- Measure and sift the flours with the baking soda and salt, and then add them to mixture.2 C Cassava Flour, ⅔ C Arrowroot Starch, ¾ teaspoon Baking Soda, ½ teaspoon Salt
+- In a separate bowl, measure and sift the flour with the baking soda and salt.
+Gradually add the dry ingredients to the wet ingredients and keep mixing until everything becomes smooth and a soft dough is formed.2 cup Cassava Flour, ⅔ cup Arrowroot Starch, ¾ teaspoon Baking Soda, ½ teaspoon Salt

 - Divide the dough into two pieces and then place half of the dough between two pieces of parchment paper until it is about ¼ inch thick.
 Repeat with the other half.

-- Once the dough has been chilled, remove it from the freezer and cut into desired shapes.
+- Once the dough has been chilled, remove it from the freezer and cut into desired shapes using a cookie cutter.

 - Place the cut cookies back onto a cookie sheet lined with parchment paper and place them back into the freezer to harden again about 20-30 minutes.

-- Once cooled, decorate as desired and enjoy!
+- Once completely cooled, decorate as desired and enjoy!

 Notes